 Our battery metric tested battery life and recharging performance.
 We tested the battery life on the E3 under normal use and recorded the time it took to recharge to a 25%, 50%, 75%, and 100% charge level.
 Overall, battery performance left a lot to be desired.

 The E3 has an average to below-average battery life of about 21 hours under normal use.
 The watch's charging performance also proved less than exceptional in our tests.
 Recharging the device to a 50% charge level took 41 minutes, and a complete charge took 108 minutes.
 This slow recharge time put the E3 near the bottom of our tests.

 Ease of Use

-We could never capture a screenshot on the E3, and the watch is not waterproof by technical standards.
 Unlike other more premium watches with a 50-meter water resistance rating, the E3 is only rated to survive depths of about 1.5 meters, per its IP68 rating.
 In more general terms, it's probably okay to use during a shallow lap pool workout, but you may be taking a risk by wearing it in the shower or the deep end of a pool.

 Mobvoi has stayed with the charging setup used on previous models.
 Unlike circle chargers on other wearables, where you can simply toss your smartwatch onto a charger, the E3 requires users to align two crescent-shaped pins on the watch.
 While a bit cumbersome, we do like the security of this setup.
 The watch stays firmly attached to the charger and, as one of the lightest watches we tested, there is no real danger of it getting knocked off if set precariously on the edge of a desk or nightstand.